 Each committee shall report to the Council through its chair.

-The current committee is the National Advisory Committee.

 The Trustees may also appoint members to other delegated roles as required, including a Meetings Secretary.

 The Trustees may delegate any of their powers or functions to anyone employed or engaged by the Trustees.